I change companies to be less about ads and more about acts.

 I made a career out of it in which I try to learn about companies and their customers.
 And try to bridge the gaps between them.
 By inspiring the companies to change.
 By creating plans and strategies to bring this change into practice.
-By engaging and communicating this within these organisations.
-Because I think we can and have to to better.
+By engaging and communicating this within these organizations.
+Because I think we can and have to be better.
 We need to change to be less about ads and more about acts.

-The Japanese habit of omakase (お任せ) when you’re ordering at a restaurant pretty much means, “I’ll leave it up to you”, inviting the chef to be surprising and innovative in the selection of dishes.
-I try to apply the idea behind to everything between how I plan my holidays, how I pick my runs, how I pick my food, how I explore cities and how I travel in general.
+The Japanese habit of omakase (お任せ) when you’re ordering at a restaurant pretty much means, “I’ll leave it up to you”, inviting the chef to be innovative and surprising in the selection of dishes.
+I try to do it in every city I visit and apply the idea behind everything from how I pick my runs, how I pick my food, how I plan activities with my kids, how I explore cities, and how I travel in general.

 If you apply this, you experience more.
 You are more likely to stumble upon an amazing part of the city that wasn’t mentioned in the Lonely Planet.
 You are more likely to meet new people, to have the staff in your restaurant pick your food, or to have a hipster local point you to the best possible bars and restaurants.